Bhargav863/DevOps_learning/Kubernetes/ImagePullPolicy.md

-* imagePullPolicy in Kubernetes defines when and how the container image should be pulled from the container registry (like Docker Hub, ECR, GCR, etc.).
+* ImagePullPolicy in Kubernetes defines when and how the container image should be pulled from the container registry (like Docker Hub, ECR, GCR, etc.).
 It’s part of the container spec inside a Pod or Deployment manifest.

 **Available values of image pull policy**
 ## Always
 1) The image is pulled every time the Pod is started or restarted, regardless of whether the image exists locally.